ARTbio/startbio/docs/R-IOC/r07_data_import_export.md

 )

 ## read a text file ".txt"
+### sometimes read.table does not work well, be careful of the parameter settings
 my_table <- read.table(
   file = "path/to/my_file.txt",
   header = TRUE,
-  sep = "",          # what is the field separator
+  sep = " ",
   quote = "\"'",     # the character(s) for quotes
   dec = ".",
   comment.char = "#"